intoxstudio/content-aware-sidebars/readme.txt

-=== Plugin Name ===
+=== Content Aware Sidebars - Widget Area Control ===
-Contributors: intoxstudio, devinstitute, freemius Donate link:
+Contributors: intoxstudio, devinstitute, freemius Donate link: #
-Tags: sidebar, sidebars, custom sidebars, page sidebars, replace sidebar, create sidebars, replace widget area, bbpress, buddypress, polylang, pods, conditional
+Tags: sidebar, sidebars, custom sidebars, page sidebars, replace sidebar, create sidebars, create widget area, bbpress, buddypress, polylang, pods, sidebar manager
-Requires at least: 3.9
+Requires at least: 4.0
 Tested up to: 4.7
-Stable tag: 3.4.3
+Stable tag: 3.5
 License: GPLv3

 Display custom sidebars on any post, page, category etc. Supports bbPress, BuddyPress, WooCommerce, Easy Digital Downloads and more.

 == Description ==

-#### The Best Sidebar Plugin for WordPress
+**Display tailored sidebars and widget areas on any post, page or custom post type on your WordPress site.
+No coding required!**

-With Content Aware Sidebars you can create post sidebars, page sidebars, category sidebars, or any custom sidebar you need.
-Use it to boost on-site SEO, upsell your products or get better-converting Call-to-Actions by displaying different sidebars on different conditions.
+Use Content Aware Sidebars to boost on-site SEO, upsell your products or get better-converting Call-to-Actions by displaying different sidebars on different conditions.
+The Sidebar Manager makes it incredibly easy to create and manage widget areas in any theme.

-The sidebar manager makes it incredibly easy for you to create tailored widget areas in any theme.
-Developed with scalability and performance in mind, Content Aware Sidebars is the only plugin of its kind that will never slow down your site no matter the size.
+Content Aware Sidebars is built to scale and will never slow down your site no matter the size.

-No coding required!

 ####Create Unlimited Sidebars and Widget Areas

-* Easy-to-use Sidebar Manager
+* All-in-one Sidebar Manager
 * Create or select sidebars directly when editing a post or page
 * Merge with, replace and hide sidebars in any theme
 * Activate and deactivate sidebars on schedule
 * Sidebar Visibility for All or Logged-in Users
-* Enhanced Widgets Admin Screen
+* Enhanced Widgets Admin Screen with sidebar and widget search
-* Automatic support for Custom Post Types and Taxonomies
 * Optional Template Tag to display custom sidebars anywhere in your theme
 * Optional Shortcode to display custom sidebars anywhere in your content
 * Multilingual and Translation Ready ([help translate!](https://translate.wordpress.org/projects/wp-plugins/content-aware-sidebars))

 ####Display Different Sidebars on Any Content

+Create post sidebars, page sidebars, category sidebars, or any custom sidebar you need.
+Content Aware Sidebars even allows you to combine conditions in any way you like very efficiently.
+This means that you e.g. can display a custom sidebar on all posts in Category X written by author Y.

+For each widget area you create, you can select the following conditions:

 * Singulars, eg. each post, page, or custom post type
 * Content with select taxonomies, eg. categories or tags